 Here is another image by Brian Walski, which was heavily altered to make a single composite from two different images:

 Sadly, Brian Walski thought that it would be a good idea to make a composite image from the two images to “improve composition” and thought it was acceptable for him to make such heavy edits.
-In some cases, people that practice such manipulations should be persecuted in court, especially if a photograph is used as any form of propaganda to lie about the actual facts.
+In some cases, people who practice such manipulations should be persecuted in court, especially if a photograph is used as any form of propaganda to lie about the actual facts.

 We can see many examples like the above two all over the world.
 If you want to see some of the best examples of altered images in history, check out this website by the Bronx Documentary Center – you will find some shocking examples of altered images, some of which were used to manipulate the public.

 It is clear that such documentary photography and footage should never be allowed to be manipulated.
-The good news is, those who get caught often get fired and potentially even jailed for doing it, but I bet there are far more cases where things go by unseen.
-If photographers destroyed their original images and only left the original footage, they would leave it up to public to decide whether their work is authentic or not.
+The good news is that those who get caught often get fired and potentially even jailed for doing it, but I bet there are far more cases where things go by unseen.
+If photographers destroyed their original images and only left the original footage, they would leave it up to the public to decide whether their work is authentic or not.
 It is very uncomfortable to think that people would do such things, but sadly, it does happen.

 What about cropping images?
 I believe that cropping should only be allowed, if the cropped out area does not represent area of interest to the viewer and does not change the meaning of the photograph after the fact.
 This can be tricky to determine, so if there is even a slight doubt that cropping would change the message in any way, then it should be avoided at all costs.

-3.2) Portrait and Fashion Photography
+3.2.
+Portrait and Fashion Photography

 Portrait photography, and specifically fashion photography, is without a doubt one of the most Photoshop-influenced genres of photography today.
 Practically every image you look at today on the cover of every magazine is digitally altered.
-In some cases, changes are very subtle, but in most cases, people go through complete transformations, making them look drastically different compared to the reality.
+In some cases, changes are very subtle, but in most cases, people go through complete transformations, making them look drastically different compared to reality.
 Such retouching changes are so common today, that they are now widely accepted as a “normal” practice to make the model or celebrity look flawless.
 So where is the fine line between what should be considered ethical and what should not?
-That’s another tough one to answer, because there will be people defending both sides heavily.
+That’s another tough one to answer because there will be people defending both sides heavily.

 Personally, I believe that retouching should be acceptable, but with certain restrictions.
 While adjusting colors & contrast, fixing skin blemishes, removing excessive hair and taking care of wardrobe mishaps should be allowed, altering someone’s physique and general appearance should be prohibited.
 Consider the following photograph of Angelina Jolie: